-UK’s Boris Johnson set to OK delayed high speed rail project
+British leader Johnson OKs delayed high speed rail project

 Britain has an extensive but antiquated rail system that relies heavily on Victorian infrastructure.
 HS2 would be the first new railway built north of London for more than a century.

 Britain lags behind European countries such as France and Spain when it comes to high-speed rail.
-Its only existing high-speed line is High Speed 1, completed in 2007, which links London to the European mainland via the tunnel under the English Channel.
+Its only existing high-speed line is High Speed 1, completed in 2007, which links London to the tunnel connecting the U.K. and France under the English Channel.

 Read all the AP stories about British politics and post-Brexit negotiations at https://apnews.com/Brexit.